 5.13.11 Appendix II: Log datasets to the Hugging Face Hub

-Here we will show you an example of how you can push a Rubrix dataset (records) to the Hugging Face Hub.
+Here we will show you how we pushed our Rubrix datasets (records) to the Hugging Face Hub.
 In this way you can effectively version any of your Rubrix datasets.